How to Set Up an Audio Interface (Step-by-Step)

 5. Fix the common problems

 • No sound?
-Check the interface is the default device and your monitors/headphones are in the right output.
+Check the interface is the default device and your monitors/headphones are in the right output – our walkthrough on fixing no sound from your interface covers the rest.

 • Latency or echo?
 Lower the buffer size, or use the interface’s direct monitoring so you hear yourself without delay.